 + BOOKINGS, BUT PRICE IS TOO LOW

-In the event you message us about pricing after a booking has been generated and confirmed, we will interpret that to mean that raising price is necessary and if occupancy should suffer and quantity of reservations, then we will point back to your message questioning the price point.
+Using proprietary pricing software with hundreds of thousands of reservations and data points allows us to hone in on the minimum and base rate pricing for your home.
+While we have the science figured out, there is also an art to pricing.
+As such, price can be adjusted if your home has no or very few bookings.
+Over time the price can be raised.
+Likewise, if you have specific parameters you'd like us to follow, regardless of what our software says, that too will impact bookings and average daily rate.
+We ask that before going live we are all synced up on the strategy.
+Once we are live, then in the event you message us with concerns about pricing (price too low) after a booking has been generated and confirmed, we will interpret that to mean that raising price is necessary and if occupancy should suffer and quantity of reservations, then we will point back to your message questioning the price point.
 To avoid these mishaps, please ensure that out the outset dynamic pricing is clearly understood, including checking your Airbnb calendar to see how different nights have different values, that are updated daily.
 This will only apply to Standard and Luxe category homes.

 + MY HOME ISN'T SHOWING UP HIGH ENOUGH IN AIRBNB SEARCH RESULTS